 Founded in the late 1880s, Huntington Beach was incorporated as a Charter City in 1909.
 Huntington Beach has a City Council/City Manager form of government.
 The City Council has seven members, each of whom are elected to four-year terms.

 City Council Members are limited to two consecutive terms.
-There are three elected department heads, the City Attorney, City Clerk and City Treasurer.
-The position of Mayor is filled on a rotating basis.
+The position of Mayor is filled by Council Members on a rotating basis.
+There are three elected department heads: the City Attorney, City Clerk and City Treasurer.

 The City of Huntington Beach is a full service city.
-Its major departments include the City Managers's office, Building and Safety, Planning, Library Services, Public Works, Community Services, Economic Development, Human Resources, Finance, Information Services and Police and Fire.
-The city has approximately 1,000 employees and a total budget of more than $300 million.
+Its major departments include the City Manager's office, Administrative Services, Community Development, Public Works, Community and Library Services, Finance, Police and Fire.
+The city has nearly 1,500 full-time and part-time employees and a total annual budget of more than $400 million.